marqo-ai/marqo/src/marqo/README.md

 ## Running Marqo locally (outside of docker) for development

-There are two ways to run Marqo locally (outside of docker) for development: 1. through `uvicorn`, 2. through your IDE (e.g. PyCharm).
+There are two ways to run Marqo locally (outside of docker) for development: Option A. through `uvicorn`, Option B. through your IDE (e.g. PyCharm).
-We highly recommend using the second option, as it allows you to set breakpoints and debug Marqo.
+We highly recommend using the Option A, as it allows you to set breakpoints and debug Marqo.
+Before running Marqo locally, you will need to do some preparations to set up Vespa locally.

 ### Preparations